sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 <details>
 <summary><h4> Alternative Prompt</h4></summary>

-- A shot ending completely underwater, beneath the surface.
+- A shot ending with the camera beneath the water's surface.

-- A video concluding with an underwater perspective, showing submerged scenery.
+- A video concluding with an underwater perspective.

-- A sequence that ends with a camera fully below the waterline.
+- A sequence that ends with a submerged camera view.

-- A shot showing the underwater environment, taken from beneath the surface.
+- A shot showing the environment from below the water's surface.

-- A video closing with a scene where the camera is entirely underwater.
+- A video closing with a scene captured underwater.

-- A shot where the camera is submerged and filming below water.
+- A shot where the camera is completely submerged.

-- A video that ends with an underwater perspective without breaking the surface.
+- A video that ends with an underwater viewpoint.

-- A scene that closes with the camera completely beneath the water’s surface.
+- A scene that closes with a below-water framing of the environment.

 </details>